fluentglobe/game-prototype/connect-dots/README.md

 Numbers must be randomly spread over the screen and the algorithm must be documented with references.

+The API must include an EventEmitter2 object to listen for user game completion and progress.

+* progress (index=0 .. count-1)
+* complete

 ### Settings

 When a game is started it is run with parameters.